BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 reaction = false
 +++

-Welcome to my first post in a series where I write a snow ground shader!
+Welcome to my first post in a series where I write a snow shader!
 The current state of my shader looks like this:

 {{ video(src="demo-1.mp4") }}